go-vela/site/content/concepts/pipeline/steps/environment.md

 ## Defaults

-The following environment variables are injected into every service:
+The following environment variables are injected into every step:

 #### Build Environment Variables